asafoadjeif/blog-website-project/README.md

 ### Challenges
 * Getting user created posts from front-end to be displayed and send to back-end.
 * Adding emoticon selector to create post text area.
+* Getting DOM tests to call and test functions from our JavaScript files.
+* Getting dark mode to work with non-white backgrounds.

-### Future Features
+## Future Features
-* Ability to add tags to posts and filter by them
+* Ability to add tags to posts and filter by them.
+* Edit or delete the most recent post you just made.
+* Add text sanitation and filter to restrict what users can post.